So, the news announced that the latest polls for the presidential candidates are neck and neck. What does this saying mean?

 Over the years, the phrase neck and neck has morphed and been used in several ways to convey the expression.

 Trump-backed Blake Masters won the GOP nomination for Senate in Arizona.
 Kari Lake and Karrin Taylor Robson were neck and neck in the race for the GOP nomination for governor [Wall Street Journal].

 Lebanon’s parliament once had a clear majority for Hezbollah and its allies but since elections, in May it now stands neck and neck with some of its staunchest opponents, most notably the Christian Lebanese Forces party.
-[ABC News].
+[AP News].

 Running almost neck and neck with salary was complaints about the inspirational and caring qualities of their leaders.
 [Nasdaq]